Date of birth

 Nine Years as a Royal, McPherson had reached 306(+10) appearances, staying long enough to make his Madejski stadium debut against Colchester in September 1998.

 Following relegation and a new stadium, he made 18 appearances in a hoped shirt before moving to Brighton that March, ending his affair with the Royals just short of the testimonial mark.

 He played 39 times for the Seagulls before a move to Slough Town ended his playing career.
-He then moved back to Berkshire to spend some time as a coach, now aged 51.
+He then moved back to Berkshire to spend some time as a coach.